kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 These papers are either entirelly or almost entirely evaluation-only papers that experiment with very detailed approaches of prompting LLMs to generate SQL queries.
 First, let me say that the general message these papers give (maybe except the last one) is that LLMs are pretty good.
-With right prompting (or even with basic prompting) they do well on these benchmarks.
+With right prompting (or even with basic prompting) they do very well on these benchmarks.
+I see accuracy rates over 85% on Spider benchmark in several papers.
+These are apparently better rates than pre-LLM state-of-the-art systems achieved.
 That should be impressive to many.
 Second, the set of techniques are too detailed to cover here but some example heuristics these papers experiment with include the following: (i) the syntax used for providing the schema (apparently putting "the pound sign “#” to differentiate prompt from response in examples yields impressive performance gains" 😀 go figure); (ii)